-I chose this topic because this is a pain point for many of my clients.
+I chose this topic because this is a pain point for many of my career coaching clients.
 They want this kind of experience at work, yet many tell me that they HATE their job.
 I know hate is a STRONG word; my mom taught me that too!

 Others tell me that they absolutely dread going to work.
 I’m not sure if hating your job or dreading going to work is different or if one version is more extreme than the other.
 I know that these clients came to me for help because they are in a miserable relationship with their vocation.

 When I asked them about their timeline for change, they would say, well, Teena, I’ve been thinking about it for several years, or I would have liked to have made this change yesterday!